Jonathan2251/lbd/source/funccall.rst

   	st	$3, 4($sp)

 Cpu0 uses fp and sp to access the above and below areas of alloca() too.
-As ch9_3_alloc.cpu0.s, it accesses local variable (above of alloca()) by fp offset and outgoing arguments (below of alloca()) by sp offset.
+As ch9_3_alloc.cpu0.s, it accesses local variables (above of alloca()) by fp offset and outgoing arguments (below of alloca()) by sp offset.

 And more, the "move $sp, $fp" is the alias instruction of "addu $fp, $sp, $zero".
-The machine code is the latter, and the former is only for easy understand by user only.
-This alias come from added code in Chapter3_2 and Chapter3_5 as follows,
+The machine code is the latter one, and the former is only for easy understanding by user.
+This alias comes from code added in Chapter3_2 and Chapter3_5 as follows,